-Corruption and unethical behavior in the Guatemala nonprofit sector have once again made national and international news with the Noble Order for Human Excellence (NOHE) in Guatemala at its forefront.
-The nongovernmental organization (NGO) of Brazilian origin, which has worldwide programs and an association with the United Nations, has been found to have two legal registrations within the Guatemalan Ministry of the Interior in order to receive fraudulent funds and politically protect government officials.
-Additionally, its Guatemalan administrative representative has been linked to the child pornography ring and the black market.
+Corruption in the Guatemala nonprofit sector made national and international news featuring the Noble Order for Human Excellence (NOHE).
+The nongovernmental organization (NGO) of Brazilian origin has worldwide programs and an association with the United Nations.
+It was found to have two legal registrations within the Guatemalan Ministry of the Interior in order.
+It was discovered that it received fraudulent funds to politically protect government officials.
+Additionally, its Guatemalan administrative representative was linked a child pornography ring and the black market.
 This controversy primarily revolves around NOHE ambassador in Guatemala, Bárbara Hernández.

 Source: NOHE Facebook

-As Pionero Philanthropy’s work focuses on the Guatemalan nonprofit organizations (NPOs) that have filled a key space within the social, cultural, and political framework of the Republic of Guatemala after the Firma de La Paz (Signature of The Peace) in 1996, we feel it is of utmost importance to transparently relate the situation and make a public statement against corruption and unethical behavior.
+Pionero Philanthropy focuses on Guatemalan nonprofit organizations that fill a space within Guatemala’s social, cultural, and political framework.
+As a result, we believe it is of utmost importance to make a public statement against corruption and unethical behavior.

-To understand the full context of the situation, we must first explore Bárbara Hernández and her role within Guatemalan politics and with NOHE.
+To understand the full context , we must first explore Bárbara Hernández and her role within Guatemalan politics and with NOHE.

 Hernández, Political Activist

-Bárbara Hernández, of Cuban origin, made a name for herself in Guatemala through her informal participation in the defense of politicians, economic power groups, conservative groups, and other movements that opposed the management and work of the CICIG (International Commission Against Impunity in Guatemala.)
-For this reason, Hernández boasts as an intellectual leader who fought to prevent and overcome the current “communist” threat in Guatemala.
+Bárbara Hernández informally defended politicians, economic groups, and conservative groups opposed to the CICIG (International Commission Against Impunity in Guatemala.)
+For this reason, Hernández boasts as an intellectual leader who fought to prevent and overcome the “communist” threat in Guatemala.

 Hernández dismantled various cases against corruption in which several of the aforementioned groups were affiliated.
 For example, when former President Jimmy Morales and his family were accused of corruption, Hernández played a key role in ensuring that a supposed coup d’etat lead by the CICIG, the Public Ministry headed by Thelma Aldana, and various international embassies did not come to fruition.
-In January 2020, Hernández received a medal of honor from the Guatemalan Secretary of Strategic Intelligence under the Morales Administration, a medal that is generally rewarded internally to intelligence or security personnel.
-The Morales administration has since been deemed one of the most inefficient in Guatemala’s history and is still surrounded by investigations of corruption.
+In January 2020, Hernández received a medal of honor from the Guatemalan Secretary of Strategic Intelligence under the Morales Administration.
+This medal is generally rewarded internally to intelligence or security personnel.
+The Morales administration was deemed one of the most inefficient in Guatemala’s history and is still surrounded by corruption investigations.

 Hernández, NOHE Ambassador

-Hernández led NOHE in Guatemala with a mission of ensuring the protection of children and the defense of their human rights.
-The NGO was legally registered twice with the Ministry of the Interio in the Republic of Guatemala without the knowledge or approval of the organization’s international director and board members.
-NOHE’s international administration has since reported that the organization did not have plans to ever formally register the organization in the country.
+Hernández led NOHE in Guatemala with a mission of ensuring the protection of children and their human rights.
+The NGO was legally registered twice in Guatemala without the knowledge or approval of the organization’s international director and board.
+NOHE’s international administration then reported that the organization did not have plans to ever register in Guatemala.

-However, according to data from the Ministry of Interior, the NGO was first registered in 2017 under the English name, the Noble Order for Human Excellence- Guatemala.
-Since its registration in Guatemala, the organization has received funds from the Morales administration according to Guatecompras, a website from the Guatemalan government to track official contracts.
-In December 2019, the organization was registered for the second time under the name in Spanish with a new board of directors.
+According to Guatemala’s Ministry of Interior, the NGO was first registered in 2017 under the name, the Noble Order for Human Excellence- Guatemala.
+Since its Guatemala registration, the organization received funds from the Morales administration.
+This is according to Guatecompras, a website from the Guatemalan government to track official contracts.
+In December 2019, the organization was registered for the second time under the Spanish name with a new board.

 The Truth Revealed

-On April 24, 2020, during an unsuccessful operation to capture Estuardo Galdámez, former presidential candidate for the political party of Jimmy Morales and current fugitive of justice, at his house in Sumpango Sacatepéquez, Bárbara Hernández was taken in for questioning.
-When asked why she was in the fugitive’s house, she reported being a NOHE goodwill ambassador in Guatemala with the house being the headquarters of the organization.
+On April 24, 2020, during an unsuccessful operation to capture Estuardo Galdámez, former presidential candidate and current justice fugitive, Bárbara Hernández was taken for questioning.
+When asked why she was in the fugitive’s house, she reported being a NOHE goodwill ambassador in Guatemala.
+She claimed that the house of Galdámez is the headquarters of the organization.

-Raising various red flags, further investigation was performed and revealed that Bárbara Hernández had been considered “non grata” by the NGO in February 2020 due to her participation in political, social, and economic issues in Guatemala.
+Further investigation was performed and revealed that Hernández had been considered “non grata” by the NGO in February 2020.
+This was due to her participation in political, social, and economic issues in Guatemala.
 Hernández used NOHE to solicit fraudulent funds for projects that were never implemented, such as the construction of schools.
-She was also found to have sold false passports to political figures deeming them NOHE ambassadors; she included former President Jimmy Morales, his wife, Patricia de Morales, and the ministers and congressmen of his political party as members of the board with the aim of political protection.
+It was also discovered that she sold false passports to political figures deeming them NOHE ambassadors.
+These passports give these figures political protection.
+These individuals included former President Jimmy Morales, his wife, and naming members of his political party as board members.

 Additionally, an internal investigation performed by NOHE revealed Hernández’s participation in various networks that commercialized online child pornography and sites that advertised and facilitated illegal and unsafe abortions, actions contrary to the NGO and its ideals.